chesahkalu/My_Python/README.md

 use of the input function on run, and split funtions during input.
 Also shows use of various flow commands such as `if` , `elif`.

+[4-fizzbuzz.py](./4-fizzbuzz.py): THe almighty fizzbuzz.
+Shows how to lop through a range of numbers and uses flow command to print either
+Fizz if the number is a multiple of 3, Buzz if it is a multiple of 5 and Fizzbuzz if they are multiples of both 3 and 5.